SSoelvsten/adiar/README.md

     - Need to investigate the following data structures and algorithms:

-      - [ ] Parallelisable sorting algorithms
+      - [X] Parallelisable sorting algorithms (Sorting in TPIE is parallelised)
       - [ ] Parallelisable priority queue

     - In the _Reduce_ algorithm: